erikc5000/island-time/docs/basics/dates-and-times.md

 val startOfDay: DateTime = date.startOfDay
 ```

-There's no guarantee that a particular `DateTime` will exist in every time zone and it could even exist twice, all thanks to the fun that is daylight savings time.
-We'll get into that more shortly, but it's important to keep this in mind since constructing or manipulating a `DateTime` directly can lead to subtle bugs.
+There's no guarantee that a [`DateTime`](../api/core/io.islandtime/-date-time/index.md) will exist exactly once in a given time zone.
+Due to daylight savings time transitions, it may exist twice or it may not exist at all.
+We'll get into this more shortly, but it's important to keep in mind that working with and manipulating a [`DateTime`](../api/core/io.islandtime/-date-time/index.md) directly can lead to subtle bugs.

 ## Instants in Time

-The classes we've looked at so far model dates and times in an ambiguous region, but often we want to unambiguously capture an instant in time.
-There are actually three different classes in Island Time that can do this, each serving a different purpose.
+So far, the classes we've looked at model dates and times in an ambiguous region, but often we want to unambiguously capture an instant in time.
+There are three different classes in Island Time that can do this, each serving a different purpose.

 | Class | Description |
 | --- | --- |